Skip to content

 Security — pattern-level posture and threat model

 Type: Reference The framework's consolidated security-posture document at the pattern level: threat model + behavioural MUSTs + pragmatic stance + decisions log.
 Other-language ports (TypeScript, Fable, PureScript, Scala.js, Kotlin/JS, Squint, Melange / ReScript / Reason) read this doc as contract.
-The CLJS reference's concrete names, numbers, and stub semantics live in implementation/SECURITY.md — the impl-side companion (per Ownership §implementation/SECURITY.md and the rf2-0hs5t.3 (a) rule allowing external canonical homes for impl-level concerns).
+The CLJS reference's concrete names, numbers, and stub semantics live in implementation/SECURITY.md — the impl-side companion (per Ownership §implementation/SECURITY.md and the external-canonical-home rule allowing external canonical homes for impl-level concerns, recorded at README §Canonical homes outside /spec).

 How to read this doc